dockstore/dockstore/dockstore-webservice/src/main/resources/readme.md

-These is the natively generated swagger2 which is auto-converted to an openapi3 description.
+This is the natively generated swagger2 which is also auto-converted to an openapi3 description.